DragaDoncila/napari-hub-exemplars/OME-ZARR.md

 the labels will be given appropriate colors and the properties will be displayed in the status bar.

+For more detail on command-line usage of `ome-zarr` and its utility functions, please see our [package documentation](https://pypi.org/project/ome-zarr/).

 # Getting Help

 If you discover a bug with the plugin, or would like to request a new feature, please